Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: Introduction

 \section{Introduction}

-The interstellar medium (ISM) and extended objects such as pulsar wind nebulae (PWNe) and supernova remnants (SNRs) are permeated by the magnetic fields.
-This magnetic field exhibits a complex structure, spanning a wide range of strengths from $\mu {\rm G}$ to mG~\citep{Reynolds2012SSR}.
-The turbulent characteristics of this magnetic field play a crucial role in facilitating various physical processes, including particle transport and acceleration~\citep{schlickeiser2002statistical,2002PhRvL..89B1102Y, Yan2012ApJCR, Lemoine22, Yan2022rev}.
-Magnetohydrodynamic (MHD) turbulence is classified into the incompressible Alfvénic mode and the compressible modes~\citep{CL03, LP12, Makwana2020}, and it interacts significantly with cosmic rays, governing their scattering and diffusion across different phases of the ISM as well as in the ambient regions of extended objects~\citep{YL2004ApJ, Yan2008ApJ}.
-Therefore, to comprehensively understand cosmic ray diffusion and multi-wavelength emissions in the vicinity of PWNe, it is essential to investigate the underlying magnetic field configuration and the nature of the associated turbulence.
+The interstellar medium (ISM) is permeated by the magnetic fields, spanning a wide range of strengths from $\mu {\rm G}$ to mG~\citep{Reynolds2012SSR}.
+The turbulent characteristics of this magnetic field play a crucial role in facilitating various physical processes, including particle transport and acceleration~\citep{schlickeiser2002statistical,2002PhRvL..89B1102Y, YLP2008, Lemoine22, Yan2022rev}.
+Magnetohydrodynamic (MHD) turbulence is generally classified into the Alfvénic, Compressible fast and slow modes ~\citep{CL03, LP12, wang2020,Makwana2020,leakage}.
+The compressible modes interacts significantly with cosmic rays, governing their scattering and diffusion across different phases of the ISM as well as in the ambient regions of extended objects~\citep{YL2004ApJ, Yan2008ApJ, Lynn2013}.
+Therefore, to comprehensively understand cosmic ray diffusion and multi-wavelength emissions in the extended halo around pulsars, it is essential to investigate the underlying magnetic field configuration and the nature of the associated turbulence.